lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 The Relief Society presidency may recommend a sister to serve as the Relief Society secretary.
-A member of the bishopric calls her, presents her for sustaining in a Relief Society meeting, and sets her apart.
+A member of the bishopric calls her, presents her for sustaining in sacrament meeting, and sets her apart.

 The secretary’s responsibilities could include the following: